govau/content-guide/_search-engines/on-page-optimisation.md

 Tells users and search engines what the topic of your page is about.
 In a search result, your title tag typically appears as the first line, acting as a headline of sorts.
 Your title tag should be unique for each page and be no more than 70 characters in length.

+Words in the title are bolded if they appear in the search query.
+This is where understanding your keyword strategy becomes valuable.
+Knowing what users are searching for lets you make sure that those words appear as bolded in the results.

+Keep your title short but relevant, using keywords.
+Titles that are too long will get cut off by search engines.

 For example:

 {% capture content %}